-If you make a decision to cut ties with your parents, you might have to accept that you will never be able to explain to them what you feel they did and why you're hurting because of it.
-Those issues you had with your parents may never be resolved, including those hurt and angry feelings.
-You might have to find other ways to work them out, such as therapy.
+If you make a decision to cut ties with your parents or other family members, you might have to accept that you will never be able to explain to them what you feel they did and why you're hurting because of it.
+Those issues you had with your parents or a family member may take a long time to resolve, including those hurt and angry feelings.
+You might have to find other ways to work them out, such as therapy or therapeutic process groups.

 Relationships Need Give and Take

-Often, kids who sever ties with their parents are portrayed as difficult, ungrateful sociopaths.
+Often, kids who sever ties with their parents are portrayed as difficult and ungrateful.
 However, it's unrealistic to blame children as the sole reason for relationship failure, even when they become adults.
 Relationships are a two-way street.
 If a relationship is non-functional, often the parents play a big and indelible part in these family dynamics.